How to Reuse Candle Jars: 50 + Ways to Use Empty Candle Jars

 #1 The Freezer Method to Remove Candle Wax

 This is a method I have used for years to remove candle wax from a container.
-WhThe wax contracts and becomes brittle when you place a candle in the freezer.
-After a few hours, remove the container from the freezer and flip it upside down on a folded kitchen towel.
-The wax should just pop out.
-If it needs a little help, use a butter knife to pry the wax out gently.
+You see, the wax contracts and becomes brittle when you place a candle in the freezer.

-Fill the container with white vinegar for stubborn candle wicks and soak to loosen it.
-Then wipe out any leftover wax with an all-purpose cleaner or wash with hot soap and water.
+- You can fill the container with white vinegar for stubborn candle wicks to loosen.
+Then, wipe out any leftover wax with an all-purpose cleaner or wash with hot soap and water.

 #2 How to Use the Oven to Remove Candle Wax